 The OVNI Archives record and document three key decades spanning from analogue video to digital video in the age of “social” media.
 The Archives are the result of the various thematic research projects carried out over the years: a constellation of works that differ from one another, but share a commitment to freedom of expression and reflect on our individual and collective fears and pleasures.
 Together, they offer a multifaceted view, thousands of tiny eyes that probe and explore our world and announce other possible worlds.
 A research process that values and attends to the heterogeneity, contradiction, and subjectivity that it springs from.
 This in itself is an antidote to the cloning and repetition in the age of hyperconnectivity.

-La 12 Visual and the Unidentified Frame Observatory - OVNI
+La 12 Visual and the Non Indentified Video Observatory

 In the post-Olympics Barcelona of 1993, a group of filmmakers and artists came together and created La 12 Visual independent video association in response to the need for a self-organized platform for exchange, collaboration, production, distribution and exhibition of independent video in the city.
 That same year, La 12 Visual held the 1st Muestra de Vídeo Independiente (MVI) video festival at Sala Metrónom.
 In 1994, the 2nd MVI was held at the brand new Centro de Cultura Contemporánea de Barcelona (CCCB), featuring a selection of video works by members of the association and other national and international artists and filmmakers.